meekostuff/meeko-panner/README.md

 - [adactio.com](http://adactio.com) (<small>[details](adactio.com/)</small>)
 - [www.quirksmode.org](http://www.quirksmode.org) (<small>[details](www.quirksmode.org/)</small>)

-Most (multi-page) sites consists of pages that share site-banner, navigation and other auxiliary content.
+Most (multi-page) sites consists of pages that share site decor - layout, styles, navigation and other auxiliary content.
 Typically the pages are constructed on the server, either once for static HTML files, or on each request for the page.
 In the former case pages are regenerated when the primary content changes and also when the site decor changes.
 In the latter case the server is continuously generating the same pages.

 Imagine the improvements in performance and server efficiency if resources were only regenerated when necessary.
-**meeko-panner** demonstrates how trivial it is to combine primary and auxiliary content within the browser to achieve the same appearance and behavior as pages generated on the server.
+**meeko-panner** demonstrates how trivial it is to combine primary content with site decor from within the browser.
 (You will need to look at the project source-code to accept this - otherwise it will just look like the site is working normally.)